-In both cases, bacteria inside the appendix multiply rapidly, causing the appendix to become inflamed, swollen and filled with pus.
+A blockage in the lining of the appendix that results in infection is the likely cause of appendicitis.
+The bacteria multiply rapidly, causing the appendix to become inflamed, swollen and filled with pus.
 If not treated promptly, the appendix can rupture.

 - Appendicitis.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://digestive.niddk.nih.gov/ddiseases/pubs/appendicitis/.
 Accessed May 31, 2014.

 - Martin RF.
 Acute appendicitis in adults: Clinical manifestations and diagnosis. http://www.uptodate.com/home.
 Accessed May 31, 2014.

 - Smink D, et al. Acute appendicitis in adults: Management. http://www.uptodate.com/home.
 Accessed May 31, 2014.